 - Focus Groups: Group discussions with representative stakeholders to surface shared concerns, needs, opinions, and contextual factors.
 Useful to identify common themes and priorities.

 - Document and Data Review: Analysis of existing organizational records — performance data, productivity metrics, error logs, incident reports, HR data, etc. These can reveal objective evidence of performance gaps or deficiencies.
-As an instructional designer, additional review of existing training materials is advisable (Stephaniak, 2021).
+As an instructional designer, it is advisable to conduct an additional review of existing training materials (Stephaniak, 2021).

 - Observations / Performance Observation: Direct observation of work processes, tasks, and performance in context (workplace, job environment, classroom).
 Useful to see real-world practices, behaviors, and performance — what people actually do versus what they say.